History of the Spanish clitic pronouns

 ‘But the French did not want to do it.’

-An additional possibility was for the clitic to go between the finite and non-finite verbs, as in (18) below:
+An additional possibility was for the clitic to occur between the finite and non-finite verbs, as in (18):

 (18) Et el quisiera lo fazer mas yo nol quis oyr.

-Note that in the type of case illustrated by (18) the weak pronoun should be analysed as being enclitic on the finite verb rather than proclitic on the infinitive.
-This can be inferred from that fact that the ‘clitic-medial’ pattern shown in (18) is almost never found in Old Spanish when the finite verb is preceded by a categorical proclisis attractor, such as negation (see Mackenzie 2019: 77–78).
-This gap in the data would be unexpected if the medial clitic was capable of being proclitic on the infinitive.
+Note that in the type of case illustrated by (18), the weak pronoun should be analysed as enclitic on the finite verb rather than proclitic on the infinitive.
+This conclusion is supported by the near-total absence of the ‘clitic-medial’ pattern in Old Spanish when the finite verb is preceded by a categorical proclisis trigger such as negation (see Mackenzie 2019: 77–78).
+If medial clitics were capable of being true proclitics on the infinitive, we would expect more such cases even in the presence of negation—but this is not what the data show.

 3. Transition to the modern system

-In modern Spanish, enclisis on a finite form of the verb is only possible in (non-negative) imperative clauses.
-Conversely, the modern Spanish clitic is able to occur freely in sentence-initial position, as is illustrated in the example below:
+In modern Spanish, enclisis on a finite verb is only possible in (non-negative) imperative clauses.
+Conversely, clitics can now freely occur in sentence-initial position, as illustrated below:

 (19) Lo iban a mandar a Portugal [. . .]